1994benc/reorderable-list-demo/README.md

-This project is a demo/prototype of a reorderable list that automatically saves its state after each reorder.
+This project is a demo/prototype of a reorderable list that automatically persists its state to remote database after each reorder.

 ## Getting Started